wivest/Natural-Selection/README.md

 ### Settings

-Some parameters can be tweaked in the "Tabs" menu at runtime.
+Some parameters can be tweaked in the "Settings" menu at runtime.
 They affect creatures and food spawning.

+> [!NOTE]
+> Due to refactoring temporarily not available.